Recoskie/JDasm/index.md

 This application currently supports Microsoft binaries formats: .exe, .dll, .sys, .drv, .ocx, .com, DOS, MS-DOS.

-Also supports Unix/Linux binary formats: .axf, .bin, .elf, .o, .prx, .puff, .ko, .mod, .so
+Supports Unix/Linux binary formats: .axf, .bin, .elf, .o, .prx, .puff, .ko, .mod, .so

-Also supports .efi boot binaries, and boot sector disassembly.
+Supports .efi boot binaries, and boot sector disassembly.

-This project is meant to support many different binary file formats, and application formats, and DOS.
+Also supports analyzing, and editing BIT Map pictures.

 If you wish to contribute a Format.
 Then put it under the format folder.